Daretreble/Dawkside/README.md

 - AKAI Midi Mix
 - Arturia Keylab Mk2
 - Icon Platform X+
-- mWave Chocolate foot switch
 - Korg D1

-# Limitations

-- As of today, the setup process is designed for advanced users.
-While it is accessible for individuals with visual impairments, like myself, the completion time may be extended if certain mandatory software has not been previously mastered.
-- There are some minor bugs in the system, as I address debugging only when personally encountering issues.
-Despite this, when Dawkside is running independently of digital audio workstations (DAWs), these bugs do not impact your workflow.
-Simply restarting Dawkside resolves any issues without affecting your daws.

 # Dawkside Setup Guide

 This guide will walk you through the process of setting up Dawkside with Reaper on Windows.
-We'll start by installing LoopMidi, configuring Python, and setting up Reaper with Dawkside.

 ## Prerequisites